DrDru/Play-with-Rstan/README.md

 # Play-with-Rstan

-This is a list of greqt Rstan tutorial :
+This is a list of great Rstan tutorials :

 https://biologyforfun.wordpress.com/2016/11/10/hierarchical-models-with-rstan-part-1/